JPGibert/PNAS_Wieczynski_etal_2021/README.md

 4) Community model output data
     a.
 Output from small-run model results used in Figures 5/S4 A & E-G (model_rawdata_small.csv)
     b.
 Output from large-run model results used in Figure (model_rawdata_large_empiricalTPCs.csv & model_rawdata_large_predictedTPCs.csv)
-    Note: Large runs are computationally intensive (taking severazl hours on a typical personal computer)
+    Note: Large runs are computationally intensive (taking several hours on a typical personal computer)
 5) All raw graphics outputs for figures (/graphics)